bradeneliason/PumasDocs.jl/docs/src/index.md

 ## License

 Pumas is covered by the [Julia Computing EULA](https://juliacomputing.com/eula).
-Among other things, by using Pumas you are agreeing to one of the four available
+Among other terms, by using Pumas you are agreeing to one of the four available
 licenses:

 1. FREE LICENSE: If you obtained the Software pursuant to a free download or